-The Company participates in the Alliance Trust Savings Limited Investment Trust Savings Plan, which facilities both regular monthly investments and occasional lump sum investments in the Company's shares.
-Shareholders who would like information on the Savings Plan should call Alliance Trust Savings Limited on 01382 573737.
-Calls to this number are recorded for monitoring purposes and are charged at local rates, non-BT line charges may vary.
+The Company's shares are available through savings plans (including investment Dealing Accounts, ISAs and SIPPs) operated by Alliance Trust Savings Limited, which facilitates both regular monthly investments and lump sum investments in the Company's shares.
+Shareholders who would like information on the savings plans should call Alliance Trust Savings Limited on 01382 573737 or log on to www.alliancetrustsavings.co.uk or email contact@alliancetrust.co.uk.
+Calls to this number may be recorded for monitoring purposes.

-INDIVIDUAL SAVINGS ACCOUNTS ("ISA")

-ISAs are a tax-efficient method of investment, introduced by the Government.
-Investors will have the opportunity to invest in the Company up to £10,200 in the current tax year when they subscribe to a Stocks and Shares ISA.
+An Individual Savings Account ('ISA') is a tax efficient method of investment for an individual which gives the opportunity to invest in the Company up to $\pm$ 10,680 in the year 2011/2012 also in subsequent tax years when they subscribe to a Stocks and Shares ISA.